-For reference, counterparty risk exposure related to financial institutions was €20 billion at 31 December 2019, or 12% of BNPP's total counterparty risk exposure, and counterparty risk exposure related to clearing houses was €40 billion, or 24% of BNPP's total counterparty risk exposure.
+For reference, counterparty risk exposure related to financial institutions was $\underbrace{2025}$ billion at 31 December $\underbrace{20192020}$, or 12% of BNPP's total counterparty risk exposure, and counterparty risk exposure related to clearing houses was $\underbrace{4042}$ billion, or $\underbrace{2419}$ % of BNPP's total counterparty risk exposure.

 In addition, fraud or misconduct by financial market participants can have a material adverse effect on financial institutions due in particular to the interrelated nature of the financial markets.
 An example is the fraud perpetrated by Bernard Madoff that came to light in 2008, as a result of which numerous financial institutions globally, including BNPP, announced losses or exposure to losses in substantial amounts.
-BNPP remains the subject of various claims in connection with the Madoff matter; see Note 87.b "Contingent liabilities: legal proceedings and arbitration" to the 2020 BNPP 2019 Universal Registration Document (in English)Unaudited Financial Statements.
+BNPP remains the subject of various claims in connection with the Madoff matter; see Note 87.b "Contingent liabilities: legal proceedings and arbitration" to the BNPP 2019 Universal Registration Document (in English)consolidated financial statements for the period ended 31 December 2020, which are set out in the BNPP 2020 Universal Registration Document (in English).